ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 * Manually - The label is applied manually by the end-user
 * Automatically applied based on the location of the document - Labels can be configured to automatically apply based on the location of the document.
 For example, SharePoint
 * Automatically applied based on detected Sensitive Information Type - Labels can be configured to automatically apply based on the type of sensitive information found.
-For example, documents containing Australia driver’s license numbers
+For example, documents containing Australia driver's license numbers

 At the time of writing, Sensitivity labels cannot be configured to satisfy some specific requirements listed in the Protective Security Policy Framework (PSPF).
 The PSPF requires the protective marking to be applied to email messages via either: